Convex-Dev/design/docs/cad/003_encoding/README.md

 0x19 <VLC Count length of Integer = n> <n bytes of data>
 ```

-An Integer is represented by the Tag byte followed by the VLC encoded length of the Integer in bytes.
+A "Big" Integer is represented by the tag byte `0x19` followed by the VLC encoded length of the Integer in bytes.
 The Integer MUST be represented in the minimum possible number of bytes - excess leading sign bytes are an invalid encoding.

 The length MUST be at least `9` (otherwise the integer MUST be encoded as a Long).

-With the exception of the Tag byte, The encoding of a BigInt is defined to be exactly equal to a Blob with `n` bytes.
+With the exception of the tag byte, The encoding of a BigInt is defined to be exactly equal to a Blob with `n` bytes.

 ### `0x1d` Double